ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The deployment of the VMware vCenter Server® instance is required before the vSRX edge gateway appliance order is placed.
 {: note}

-## Understanding the default vSRX configuration
+## Understanding the default vSRX configuration for IBM Cloud for VMware Solutions
 {: #vcsvsrx-planning-default-vsrx}

 Understanding the default configuration helps both an understanding of the vSRX HA Chassis Cluster and {{site.data.keyword.cloud_notm}} underlay networking.
 The default configuration is the base upon which all further integration is done.
+For more information about extra configuration options that you might want to include and as an example, see The IBM Cloud IaaS vSRX default configuration.
+This information does not illustrate your configuration.
+Your own configuration is different.

 For more information, see [Understanding the vSRX Default Configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration#understanding-the-vsrx-default-configuration) and [IBM Cloud IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).